specdown/specdown/docs/cli/completion.md

 Completions make it a little easier to run specdown, allowing you to press tab and have a half typed command be completed.
 Completions can be generated in specdown by running the completion command.

+If you installed specdown with homebrew, these are already installed

 ## Example

 We support assorted shells